 After Production / before Post-Production Activities-

-- Transcribe interviews (it's almost always worth the time)
+- Log & transcribe footage (it's almost always worth the time)

 Post-Production / Advanced Editing Concepts